How to create trial/demo version of protected workbook

-- The number of days for trial period in the ‘Trial expires in … days’ field.
+- The number of days for the trial period can be adjusted in the ‘Trial expires in … days’ field.

-- The amount of seconds for delay time before ‘Close’ button appears on trial warning window in the ‘ ‘Close’ button appears in … seconds’ field.
+- The amount of seconds for the delay time before ‘Close’ button appears on the trial warning window can be adjusted in the ‘ ‘Close’ button appears in … seconds’ field.

 - By changing the ‘Warning recall interval’ time, you will set the interval time between the latest trial warning window appearance and when it will appear again.
-If you select 0 (zero) minutes, the trial warning window will appear at start time only.
+If you select 0 (zero) minutes, the trial warning window will appear on startup only.

-When trial version option settings are done, press “OK” button to apply the changes.
+When you are done adjusting the trial version option settings, press “OK” button to apply the changes.

-The message warns you against opening the trial version EXE file before distribution, otherwise it will not work as trial version.
+A message warns you against opening the trial version of the EXE file before distribution, because otherwise it will not work as trial version.